cloudify-cosmo/cloudify-vsphere-plugin/docs/types.rst

-    Beware that if properties are overridden in this way they must be explicitly overridden for all of the node's operations, otherwise behaviour will be unpredictable.
+    Beware that if properties are overridden in this way they must be explicitly overridden for all of the node's operations, otherwise behavior will be unpredictable.

 Node Types